- Program intent

 - Other abusive situations

 TA-DVS cannot meet the needs of all victims of abuse.
-If an applicant does not appear to meet the TA-DVS eligibility criteria, consider the following options:
+If an applicant does not appear to meet the TA-DVS eligibility criteria, consider the

 - If the survivor does not have minor children, offer a referral to the local domestic violence service provider or Victims Assistance through the local district attorney’s office;